 Cannot be taken if the character already has Arcane Magic.
-You must go through a small training course in order to be able to use this skill, coordinate with a Herald at a local practice or before an event.
+Cross classing into Divine magic requires you to complete an divine themed creed puzzle.
+You must go through a small training course in order to be able to use this skill.